fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 ```
 The basic configuration for HFJSS had been tuned a bit, mostly tuning affected pools and workers, some searching, validation, and reindexing settings.
 If you are not a lot familiar with hikari pool tuning, there is a [great article](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing) about pool sizing.
 Long story short,
-The `application.yaml` file with basic settings that could be useful for you has the next structure:
+The `application.yaml` file with basic settings that could be useful for you has the next structure.
+It will be tuned soon.

 ``` yaml
 server: